Boulevard Périphérique: History

 In 1846, the French War Ministry completed the defensive Thiers wall around Paris, including fortifications, a dry moat, a Rue Militaire and a large berm.
 In 1859, the military engineering department gave conditional control of the perimeter to the precursor of the current Paris city council.
 The expansion of Paris in 1860, achieved through annexation of bordering communities, created a situation where everything within the Thiers wall was Paris and everything outside was not.
 The Thiers wall led to a profound disruption of the synergistic relationship between Paris and its suburbs.

 In 1861, the Paris city council started converting some sections of the Rue Militaire into boulevards.
 In the 1920s, the complete dismantling of the Thiers wall allowed further construction of what is today a series of over 20 connected boulevards encircling the city.
 This inner quasi-ring road came to be known as the Boulevards of the Marshals, as most of the boulevards bear the name of a marshal who served under Napoleon I. The road construction largely helped to reconnect Paris with its burgeoning suburbs.
 The Boulevards of the Marshals were almost fully completed by 1932, though the final three sections would not be added until 2005, closing the ring over 80 years after construction began.
 The Boulevards of the Marshals were built just inside the city limits, leaving a ring of vacant land just outside their perimeter.

 Construction of the Périphérique began in 1958 on the remaining area once occupied by the Thiers Wall; the space not already taken up by the Boulevards of the Marshals measured anywhere from a few meters to the width of a city block.
 Unlike the Boulevards of the Marshals, the road bears only a single name, Boulevard Périphérique.
 In order to alleviate traffic congestion, the Périphérique was built more like a motorway than a wide boulevard, and was completed on 25 April 1973 under the presidency of Georges Pompidou.
 Used in a quarter of all Parisian traffic movements, it quickly became the busiest road in France.
 The Périphérique became a victim of its own success, plagued by widespread congestion and blocked from expansion by dense surrounding urban areas.

+The top speed of the périphérique was lowered multiple times in its history. while initially being of 90 km/h, it was lowered to 70 km/h in 2014 then 50 km/h in 2024.